yirinaw/berkeley-311-data-story/README.md

 For the second analysis, I created another pivot table with `Case_Status` in the rows section and a count of `Case_ID` in the values section.
 This showed how many cases were closed, open, in progress, or on hold.
 I used this pivot table to create the second chart.

-Google Sheet with pivot tables and charts: [PASTE YOUR GOOGLE SHEET LINK HERE]
+Google Sheet with pivot tables and charts: [https://docs.google.com/spreadsheets/d/1Wj5_CtwgZoFgfJmdz6EsAXsyvX7RiKtKXP2O4iXX1cM/edit?usp=sharing]

 ## Finding 1: Illegal dumping was the most common reported 311 request type